And you need to spend any serious time with the Rush Limbaugh program and the excellence in broadcasting network.

 Stay with us.

-From the Associated Press holding this in my formerly nicotine stained fingers.
+Hey, folks, hot off the wire from the Associated Press holding this in my formerly nicotine-stained fingers.

-Headline, PlayStation 3 can help cure cancer.
+Headline: PlayStation 3 can help cure cancer.

 The new PlayStation 3 isn't all about entertainment.

-Wow, PlayStation 3 help cure cancer.
+Wow, PlayStation 3 helped cure cancer.

 That's great news, folks.